Fishing in New Zealand

 In addition, literally hundreds of pristine lakes are all worth visiting.
 The average size of the trout taken is 4 to 4.5 pounds, but trophy fish ("double-digit") are caught with remarkable frequency.

 They have even made "catch and release" a regular practice.
 Ninety percent of the North American fly-fishers visiting New Zealand practice this too.

 Regulations vary throughout the 26 different fishing districts, but basically, fishing starts at 5 am and finishes at midnight on any day.
-As a guideline, treat all rivers and streams flowing into lakes as fly only, this precludes use of spin rod, fly and bubble.
-Also fly only includes the area within 300 m radius from the point where a stream joins a lake.
+As a guideline, treat all rivers and streams flowing into lakes as a fly only, this precludes the use of a spin rod, fly, and bubble.
+Also, fly only includes the area within a 300-metre radius from the point where a stream joins a lake.
 Streams flowing from lakes or mountains to the sea are generally open to all methods.